eryajf/awesome-stars-eryajf/README.md

 *   [prompt-engineering/click-prompt](https://github.com/prompt-engineering/click-prompt) - ClickPrompt - Streamline your prompt design, with ClickPrompt, you can easily view, share, and run these prompts with just one click.
 ClickPrompt 用于一键轻松查看、分享和执行您的 Prompt。

-*   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - An open source ChatGPT UI.
+*   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - The open-source AI chat interface for everyone.

 *   [BloopAI/bloop](https://github.com/BloopAI/bloop) - bloop is a fast code search engine written in Rust.